pardot/api-docs/docs/kb/api-version-3/import.md

 The Import API provides a programmatic way to insert or update large amounts of data in Pardot.
 It uses Pardot's existing API structures, patterns, and terminology.
 The Import API automates the existing prospect [import feature set](https://help.salesforce.com/articleView?id=pardot_prospects_import.htm&type=0).
 Only prospect import is supported currently.

-**IMPORTANT** The user must have the prospects:prospects:import ability to initiate an API import.
+**IMPORTANT** The user role must have the Prospect Import ability to initiate an API import.
 For more information refer to [Pardot User Roles](https://help.salesforce.com/articleView?id=pardot_user_roles.htm&type=5)

 ## When to Use the Import API